7 Critical Skills Leaders Need for Successful Management of Change

 2. Engage and Communicate Effectively

-The key ingredient to being successful in managing organizational change is good communication.
+The key ingredient to being successful in managing organizational change is effective communication.
 This includes your middle managers, not only your senior management teams.
 Leaders at every level must communicate the transition constantly in sustaining acceleration and overcoming resistance gradually.
-When you share change initiatives with your organization, you will empower employees — brief your key stakeholders on change programs.

 3. Lower Resistance To Change by Being Transparent